dmz44/Robotics_Assignment_1/README.md

 This manual assumes you have completed Part 1 on setting up your remote PC.
 Please enter the container and work within the container.

-**[Remote PC]** **Enter the Container:**
+**[Remote PC]** **Enter the Container:** by entering following command in a new terminal window.

 ```bash
 docker exec -it remote_pc_humble bash

 ```

 Verify that you have docker shell, e.g. root@remote-pc-humble.
-You will not be able to execute simulation outside docker shell.
+You will not be able to execute the simulation software in your native shell.

-**[Remote PC]** Bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.
+**[Remote PC]** Bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command in the docker shell.

     ros2 launch turtlebot3_manipulation_gazebo gazebo.launch.py

 **[Remote PC]** To control the TurtleBot3 in the Gazebo simulation, the servo server node of MoveIt must be launched first.
-Open another Docker shell by repeating entering the container on another terminal window and type the following command.
+Open another Docker shell by opening another terminal window and entering the container on that terminal window.
+Type the following command in the new Docker shell.

     ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py

  **[Remote PC]** Launch the keyboard teleoperation node.
-Open another Docker shell by repeating entering the container on another terminal window and type the following command.
+Open another Docker shell by repeating the previous steps, and type the following command in the new Docker shell.

     ros2 run turtlebot3_manipulation_teleop turtlebot3_manipulation_teleop